One significant change to coffee that has been made on a global scale is the addition of milk.

 Whole milk

-Some things are classic for a reason, and whole milk in coffee is a good example of this.
-It’s smooth, creamy, and delightful when splashed into a coffee.
+Some things are classic for a reason, and whole milk in coffee is a good example.
+It's smooth, creamy, and delightful when added to a cup of coffee.

 You can warm the milk before adding it to your drink or even use it to make a latte.
 It’s hard to go wrong when combining whole milk with coffee.